bbauska/CSS3-Reference/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Block-Level</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p><i>Block-level boxes</i> are those where the element box (by default) fills
+<p><i>Block-level boxes</i> are those where the element box (by default) fills its
-its parent element's content area width and cannot have other elements to its sides.
+parent element's content area width and cannot have other elements to its sides.
 In other words, block-level elements generate "breaks" before and after the element box.
 The most familiar block elements from HTML are p and div.
-Replaced elements can be block-level elements but usually are not.
-List items are a special case of block-level elements.
+Replaced elements can be block-level elements but usually are not.</p>
-In addition to behaving in a manner consistent with other block elements, they generate a marker---typically a bullet for unordered lists or a number for ordered lists---which is "attached" to the element box.
+<p>List items are a special case of block-level elements.
+In addition to behaving in
+a manner consistent with other block elements, they generate a marker---typically a bullet for unordered lists or a number for ordered lists---which is "attached" to the element box.
 Except for the presence of this marker, list items are identical to other block elements.</p>

-<p>As of early 2018, the display values that create block boxes are block,
+<p>As of early 2018, the display values that create block boxes are block, list-item,
-list-item, table, table-row-group, table-headergroup, table-footer-group, table-column-group, table-row, table-column, table-cell, table-caption, flex, and grid.</p>
+table, table-row-group, table-headergroup, table-footer-group, table-column-group, table-row, table-column, table-cell, table-caption, flex, and grid.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Inline-Level</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->